se2-p02/spg/README.md

 - Route `/employee/products`: display the list of available products
 - Route `/employee/orders`: display the list of all orders
 - Route `/employee/form` : shows the form used by the employee to register the users
+- Route `/farmer/` : display the possible actions available for a farmer
+- Route `/farmer/profile`: display the informations of the farmer
+- Route `/farmer/products`: display the list of available products
+- Route `/employee/myProducts`: display the list of next week's products of the farmer
+- Route `/client/` : display the possible actions available for a client
+- Route `/client/profile`: display the informations of the client
+- Route `/client/products`: display the list of available products
+- Route `/client/orders`: display the list of all orders of a client

 ## Database Tables